ovh/docs/pages/cloud/dedicated/using_ipmi_on_dedicated_servers/guide.en-gb.md

 ## Conclusion

 IPMI is an important tool for an experienced server administrator.
-Whether you need to access the BIOS, install a custom OS, or just access your server directly from the OVHcloud Control Panel, IPMI will allow you to accomplish your most important tasks.
+If you need to access the BIOS, install a custom OS, or just access your server directly from the OVHcloud Control Panel, IPMI will allow you to accomplish your most important tasks.

 ## Go further